 Imix

 Imix is an offensive security implant designed for stealthy communication and adversary emulation.
 It functions as a Beacon, receiving Eldritch packages called Tomes from a central server (Tavern) and evaluating them on the host system.
-It currently supports gRPC over HTTP(s) as it’s primary communication mechanism, but can be extended to support additional transport channels (see the developer guide for more info).
+It currently supports gRPC over HTTP(s) as its primary communication mechanism, but can be extended to support additional transport channels (see the developer guide for more info).

 Configuration